-- 15. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - (a) The Head of Department / manger is responsible for authorization of petty cash purchases - (b) The maximum number of petty cash purchases per month for each manager is five (5)

-- (c) Any types of expenditure from petty cash purchases excluding the following: - Reimbursement of Traveling & Subsistence costs above R200. - Reimbursements for entertainment expenses above R200 - Any other expenses in expense in excess of R200 and; - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including - (i) the total amount of petty cash purchases for that month; and - (ii) receipts and appropriate documents for each purchase.
+- 15. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) Petty cash resides in Financial Services: - (b) Excludes subsistence and travel claims; and - (c) A monthly reconciliation report from dedicated officials must be provided to the chief financial officer, including - - (i) the total amount of petty cash purchases for that month; and - (ii) Receipts and appropriate documents for each purchase.